pablo-972/Apps-and-Tools/README.md

 ## Projects Included

-- **Gymodoro**: A Pomodoro timer specifically designed for gym workouts.
+- **Gymodoro**: a Pomodoro timer specifically designed for gym workouts.
 It helps users track their workout time while following the Pomodoro technique.

-- **Asniff**: A mobile application that detects and lists available Bluetooth and WiFi devices around you.
+- **Asniff**: a mobile application that detects and lists available Bluetooth and WiFi devices around you.

 ### Getting Started